Houston Building Collapse Injury Lawyer

 Have you been injured in a building collapse in Houston, TX?
 You may be entitled to compensation through a personal injury lawsuit or a workers’ compensation claim.
 The money you recover can help with your medical expenses and lost wages during your recovery and into the future.

-An experienced Houston building collapse injury lawyer at Attorney Brian White & Associates, PC is here to help.
+An experienced Houston building collapse injury lawyer at Attorney Brian White Personal Injury Lawyers is here to help.
 We will fight for the maximum compensation you deserve.

 How Our Houston Personal Injury Lawyers Can Help with a Building Collapse Case